hmans/monorepo-template/README.md

 - Delete/modify `example-package`

 (Apologies for this just being a list of short bullet points, I will try to add some explanations over time.)

+## Sponsoring

+If you like this template or any of my [other open-source projects](https://github.com/hmans), consider sponsoring me on [GitHub Sponsors](https://github.com/sponsors/hmans).